What Are the Best Places to Stay in Thailand for Families in 2026?

 9. Koh Tao – Swings, Snorkels, and a Lot of Teenagers

-Now, fair warning: Koh Tao has a young crowd.
+Fair warning though: Koh Tao has a young crowd.
 Most visitors are in their early 20s, here to dive, hang out, and enjoy their first big trip without parents.
 If you’re over 30, you might feel like the oldest person at the beach bar.
 We definitely did.
-Every day.
+Every single day.

 Quick facts about Koh Tao: